albinoyoda/albinoyoda.github.io/README.md

-# Welcome to TBC wow GitHub
+# Welcome to TBC Warrior DPS Sim GitHub
 ## Basics
-This is warrior fury sim that is ported to TBC, the mechanics used in the simulator can be found in: https://wowwiki-archive.fandom.com/wiki/Attack_table
+This is classic warrior fury sim that is ported to TBC, the mechanics used in the simulator can be found in: https://wowwiki-archive.fandom.com/wiki/Attack_table